afortunado21/NiceHashMiner/README.md

 - Make sure you select your own personal Bitcoin wallet to receive payments, see **Bitcoin wallet guidelines and instructions** here: https://www.BROWSER-COIN.com/support/general-help/wallet/how-to-use-BROWSER-COIN-wallet.
 - You will receive Bitcoin payments according to our payments schedule: https://www.BROWSER-COIN.com/support/mining-help/earnings-and-payments/when-and-how-do-you-get-paid

-# <a name="profit"></a> Where is the profit coming from?

-As a back-end NiceHash Miner relies on the <a href="https://www.BROWSER-COIN.com" target="_blank">BROWSER-COIN.com</a> service.
+# <a name="profit"></a> <a href="https://www.BROWSER-COIN.com" target="_blank">BROWSER-COIN.com</a> service.
 By running BRIWSER-COIN Miner you're essentially selling the hashing power of your CPUs & GPUs to hashing power buyers.
-Those are using the hashing power to mine various cryptocurrency coins and support decentralized blockchain networks - similar to cloud computing - only that by running NiceHash Miner you're actually being a provider for the cryptocurrency mining hashing power.
+Those are using the hashing power to mine various cryptocurrency coins and support decentralized blockchain networks - similar to cloud computing - only that by running Browser Miner you're actually being a provider for the cryptocurrency mining hashing power.
 You are being part of a global compute power network, **empowering decentralized digital currencies**.

 # <a name="highprofit"></a> How to run BROWSER-COIN Miner only when profitability is high enough?
 Profitability of mining can go up and down that may be unprofitable to mine especially places with high electricity cost.
 By using the "MinimumProfit" settings, BROWSER-COIN Miner will stop mining if the current profits are below the minimum amount (in USD).
 This will help you mine during "profitable" times only.

 # <a name="options"></a> Additional options

 Go to 'Settings' tab.
-Alternatively, you can manually modify \configs\General.json for general settings and \configs\device_settings_XXX.json (XXX is your device UUID) files for device benchmark settings (close BRIWSER-CoOIN Miner first).
+Alternatively, you can manually modify \configs\General.json for general settings and \configs\device_settings_XXX.json (XXX is your device UUID) files for device benchmark settings (close BROWSER-CoOIN Miner first).

 ## General settings
 Parameter | Range | Description